 - (3) The court may for cause shown enlarge or shorten the time for taking the deposition. - (4) Unless otherwise agreed to by the parties or otherwise provided by court order or by law, only the witness, the parties, their respective counsel including such counsel's staff, experts identified pursuant to Rule 4:1(b)(4)(A), and those involved with the administration of the deposition (such as court reporters and translators) may attend the deposition, given the private nature of discovery.
 Counsel of record for the parties and counsel for any non-party deponent must timely confer regarding any other attendees who are requested by a party or by the deponent to be present at the deposition.
-A party seeking to exclude any person from attending a deposition or seeking authorization for any person to attend a deposition must move for an order in the discretion of the circuit court.[Deleted.] - (5) The notice to a party deponent may be accompanied by a request made in compliance with Rule 4:9 for the production of documents and tangible things at the taking of the deposition.
-The procedure of Rule 4:9 applies to the request. - (6) A party may in his notice name as the deponent a public or private corporation or a partnership or association or governmental agency and designate with reasonable particularity the matters on which examination is requested.
-The organization so named must designate one or more officers, directors, or managing agents, or other persons who consent to testify on its behalf, and may set forth, for each person designated, the matters on which he will testify.
-The persons so designated must testify as to matters known or reasonably available to the organization.
-This subdivision (b)(6) does not preclude taking a deposition by any other procedure authorized in these Rules.
+A party seeking to exclude any person from attending a deposition or seeking authorization for any person to attend a deposition must move for an order in the discretion of the circuit court. - (5) The notice to a party deponent may be accompanied by a request made in compliance with Rule 4:9 for the production of documents and tangible things at the taking of the deposition.
+The procedure of Rule 4:9 applies to the request. - (6) A party may in the notice name as the deponent a public or private corporation, or a partnership, an association, governmental agency, or other entity, and must describe and designate with reasonable particularity the matters on which examination is requested.
+The organization so named must designate one or more officers, directors, or managing agents, or designate other persons who consent to testify on its behalf, and it may set out the matters on which each person designated will testify.
+Before or promptly after the notice or subpoena is served, the serving party and the organization must confer in good faith about the matters for examination.
+A subpoena must advise a nonparty organization of its duty to make this designation and to confer with the serving party.
+The persons so designated must testify as to matters known or reasonably available to the organization on the topics specified in the notice of deposition.
+Except as provided in Virginia Code § 8.01-420.4:1, this subdivision (b)(6) does not preclude taking a deposition by any other procedure authorized in these Rules and Virginia law.